Thomas Beloat

-Thomas Beloat was a sheriff of Gibson County, Indiana at the turn of the 20th century noted for stopping a lynching in the county seat of Princeton.
+Thomas Beloat (February 6, 1855 – February 23, 1946) was an American sheriff of Gibson County, Indiana at the turn of the 20th century noted for stopping a lynching in the county seat of Princeton.
 He was the subject of a June 10, 1901 article in the New York Tribune.
-His bravery is also mentioned by Mark Twain in his 1901 essay The United States of Lyncherdom.
+Beloat was one of two law enforcement officials whose bravery in preventing lynchings in early 20th-century America was noted by Mark Twain in his 1901 essay The United States of Lyncherdom.

+Beloat was born on February 6, 1855, near Fort Branch, Indiana.

-A Republican, he served as sheriff from January 1, 1901, through December 31, 1904.
+A Republican, he served as sheriff from January 1, 1901, to December 31, 1904.
 He was a charter member of the Gibson County Sons of Veterans organization.

+In 1919, he was named as deputy fish and game warden for the first congressional district of Indiana, serving in this capacity for fifteen years.

+Beloat died in Princeton on February 23, 1946, at the age of 91.